silogen/docs/docs/quick-start.md

 **The target audience for the installation section is infrastructure administrators.**

 Follow the instructions in [On-premises installation](./platform-infrastructure/on-premises-installation.md) to install AMD Resource Manager & AMD AI Workbench in an on-premises environment.
-Follow the instructions in [On-premises installation](./platform-infrastructure/on-premises-installation.md) to install AMD Resource Manager & AMD AI Workbench in an on-premises environment.

 ## Onboard organization, projects and users